 Careers in nursing are on the rise as the medical industry is expecting nearly 20 percent growth in the field by 2022.
-If you're considering entering this in-demand profession, getting a degree is an important starting point.
+If you're considering becoming a nurse, getting a degree is an important starting point.
 To become a nurse, you must become a Registered Nurse, and it’s valuable to get a bachelor's degree in nursing.
-Graduating with a masters degree in nursing, or MSN, will certainly get you noticed on the job market, but as you get further in your career, it's imperative to have resources available that will keep you abreast of the latest advancements in the field.The Internet is a fantastic forum for networking with other medical professionals, brushing up on what you learned at school.
+Graduating with a masters degree in nursing, or MSN, will certainly get you noticed on the job market, but as you get further in your career, it's important to continue your nursing education using professional resources .The Internet is a fantastic place to do nursing research and brush up on what you learned at school.
 You will also be able to learn lots of new information which can help you in nursing leadership roles.
 We have 5 great online learning resources for nurses:

 The Learning Nurse Resource Network is an online professional development center for nurses of all levels and educational backgrounds.
 For those pursuing a nursing degree online, this is a great website that provides independent, safe, free resources.
 With the goal of maintaining and continuing education for nurses, the website is divided into three main sections: an assessment section, an e-learning section, and a library.

-Within the HRSA, the Bureau of Health Workforce is looking to address shortages of primary care physicians, dentists, nurses and other healthcare professionals in the United States.
+Within the HRSA, the Bureau of Health Workforce is looking to address shortages of primary care physicians, dentists, nurses, and other healthcare professionals in the United States.
 The bureau provides scholarships and loans to encourage nurses to work in underserved communities.

-The anatomy resources page provides connections to online activities and games, compiling some of the most interesting videos and studies from a wide range of universities and higher education institutions.
+The anatomy resources page provides connections to online activities and nursing games, compiling some of the most interesting videos and studies from a wide range of universities and higher education institutions.
 There is also a compilation of medical databases.

 Perhaps one of the most beneficial features of Nurse.com is its student news section.
 Gather insights from other nursing students to get the most out of your educational experience.
 The website also includes educational and professional advice, as well as career resources.
 Nurse.com is consistently an innovative space for nurses to develop professionally, learn field-relevant skills and read compelling news.
 Nurse.com's magazine provides print publications for over 600,000 RNs nationwide.

 Moreover, Nurse.com provides a number of financial aid links and resources, as continuing your education in this important profession should not be limited by financial restraints.
 If you are attending a university currently or plan to in the future, this resource is invaluable to help you learn about nursing education and nursing leadership opportunities.